suzannekozina/simple-report-generator-in-ruby/README.md

 This program does the following:
 * Loops over data in a JSON file
-* Analyes "Number of Products in Stock", "Average Product Price", and "Total Sales"
+* Analyzes "Number of Products in Stock," "Average Product Price," and "Total Sales"
 * Outputs the properly formatted report to a `report.txt` file.
 * Uses methods to reduce code duplication and increase readability.